xlladdins/xll/docs/Excel4MacrosQ-S.md

     > name or number, Microsoft Excel halts the macro and displays an
     > error message.

->
+> &nbsp;

 **Related Function**

-SOUND.NOTE   Records or imports sound into or erases sound from cell notes
+SOUND.NOTE&nbsp;&nbsp;&nbsp;Records or imports sound into or erases sound from cell notes

 Return to [top](#Q)